 Shopping in Assisi

-Many souvenir stands selling religious items and other nick knacks line the main streets but there are also good specialty shops and artisan boutiques where you can find unique keepsakes or gifts.
+Many souvenir stands selling religious items and other knick-knacks line the main streets but there are also good specialty shops and artisan boutiques where you can find unique keepsakes or gifts.

 The train station is 3 kilometers below town.
 Connecting buses run between Assisi and the station.